AndreasKaratzas/tsp/README.md

 ## Notes

 There is also a parallel implementation for each of the first, the third and the fourth approach using OpenMP 4.0.
+Finally, there is a [project report](parallel-programming-lab-3.pdf) in Greek.